QuilibriumNetwork/ceremonyclient/README.md

 predecessor, and is confirmed to be the new state, issuing rewards to the participant set.
 The next round can begin.

+## Community Section

+This section contains community-built clients, applications, guides, etc <br /><br />
+<b>Disclaimer</b>: Because some of these may contain external links, do note that these are unofficial – every dependency added imparts risk, so if another project's github account were compromised, for example, it could lead people down a dangerous or costly path.
+Proceed with caution as always and refer to reliable members of the community for verification of links before clicking or connecting your wallets

+### 1. The Q Guide - Beginners’ Guide

+- A detailed beginners' guide for how to setup a Quilibrium Node (on VPS, Ubuntu 22.04) - [link](https://github.com/demipoet/demipoet.github.io)<br/>

 ## Pull Requests

 Contributions are welcome – a new network is rife with opportunities.
 We are